-A popular day trip if you’re staying East Crete is to drive around the wonderful Lasithi Plateau.
+A popular day trip if you’re staying in East Crete is to drive around the wonderful Lasithi Plateau.
 The adventure will take you exploring the forgotten Cretan villages in this mountainous scenario.
 The trip can include a stop to discover a stunning cave, the famous sails of the local windmills, and marvel at the inspiring panorama of the region.

 Top-rated tours in Crete